Pets going to France on a temporary basis from the UK

 Rabies boosters have to be kept up to date.
 You need to wait 21 days after the first vaccination date before re-entering the UK but subsequent entries to the UK have no waiting period provided rabies boosters are kept up to date.
 If the vaccination is in two parts the 21 day wait will be after the date of the second vaccination.

-4. From 1st January 2012 the rule concerning tapeworm treatment has been applied to dogs only.
+4. Travel from countries not free from tapeworm.
 Before a dog can enter the UK it must have tapeworm treatment to be carried out not less than 25 hours and not more than 120 hours before the planned time of arrival in the UK.
 The details of the treatment must be recorded on an official certificate of treatment or in the pet passport by the vet who has carried out the treatment.
 If you’re on holiday and not sure how to find a vet in your locality you can ask at the local tourist office or town hall or check the Pages Jaunes online for a local vétérinaire.
 There is no mandatory requirement for tick treatment for cats and dogs.

 Approved routes